raspberrypilearning/jam-worksheets/random-sparkles/sense-hat-random-sparkles-variations.md

 1. Run the code and you should see random sparkles in action!

-1. Try changing the sleep time to make it even smaller.
+1. Try changing the sleep time to make it even shorter.